erthward/climate_change_adaptation_and_genomic_arch/README.md

-**This repository contains the code from: Genomic architecture controls multivariate adaptation to climate change (chapter 2 of Drew E. Terasaki Hart's PhD dissertation)**
+# Code from: Genomic architecture controls multivariate adaptation to climate change
+### (chapter 2 of Drew E. Terasaki Hart's PhD dissertation)

 #### Workflow used: